-If none of these causes explain why your balance decreased, you can ask the agents about it.
+If none of these causes explains why your balance decreased, you can ask the agents about it.

-Make sure to give as much details as possible on when you noticed the charges.
+Make sure to give as many details as possible on when you noticed the charges.

 Can I buy a goodybag with my existing credit?